anthony1x6000/ROBLOX2016stylus/README.md

 Find the original style @ https://userstyles.org/styles/178105/roblox-in-2016 \
 Big thanks to all [contrubutors](https://github.com/anthony1x6000/ROBLOX2016stylus/graphs/contributors) as well!
 ## License
-The [license](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/LICENSE) in this Github repository applies to all code, images, and media created by me and/or contributors.
+The [license](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/LICENSE) in this Github repository applies to, but is not limited to, all code, images, and/or files created by me and/or contributors.